y-scope/yscope-docs/docs/dev-guide/contrib-guides-taskfiles.md

 ## `sources` and `generates`

+The task attributes `sources` and `generates` are supposed to allow us to control whether a task is run based on whether its source files or generated files have changed, but `task`'s behaviour may seem intuitive.
+So to understand the guidelines, you'll first need to understand `task`'s behaviour.

+`task` has two methods to track changes to source files, specified using the `method` attribute:
+`checksum` which tracks changes to the source files checksums and `timestamp` which tracks changes to the source files' modification timestamps.
+Note that checksums and modification timestamps are only tracked for source files, *not* generated files.

+If a task has a `sources` attribute, then the task will run if:

+* it has never been run (the checksums/modification timestamps of the source files have not been cached), or
+* the content of any listed source file has changed.

+This is true even if a `sources` entry is a glob that matches one or more file paths.

+If the task has a `sources` *and* a `generates` attribute, the task will run if any source file has changed or if any `generates` entry doesn't exist.
+Note however, that:

+* `task` doesn't checksum the generated files nor check if they are older than the source files; it only checks for existence.
+* When using globs, `task` only checks whether the glob entry is satisfied rather than whether all previously generated files exist.
+  * E.g., if the `generates` entry is `build/nodejs/node/**/*`,
+    `task` will re-run the task if the `node` or `nodejs` directory don't exist, or if they're empty; but `task` won't re-run the task if all but one file inside `node` exists.

+Overall, this means that `task` will not detect *all* changes to the generated files.

+### Depending on generated files

 Every task with a `sources` field should depend on the generated files of its dependencies.

 **Example**